The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Introduction

 \sp\fr We want to emphasize now, and will repeat it within the main body of our manuscript, that being semi--hyperbolic and *semi--hyperbolic does not depend on the choice of generators but on the semigroup alone.

 \sp We will now describe the main results of the current paper.
-As we have already mentioned, we introduce in it the class of totally non--recurrent (TNR) C--F balanced rational semigroups of finite type.
+As we have already mentioned, we introduce in it the class of non--recurrent (TNR) \CF \ balanced rational semigroups of finite type, called in short the class of finely non--recurrent (FNR) rational semigroups.
 Loosely speaking these adjectives respectively mean that the closure of the postcritical set is disjoint from the critical set and the part of the postcritical set lying in the Fatou set is at a positive distance from the Julia set.
 In Section~\ref{s:Ex} we give some examples of totally non--recurrent (TNR) C--F balanced rational semigroups of finite type.
 Many of our main results need only some parts of these assumptions but we do not discern them here for the sake of ease of exposition.
 We refer the reader to actual theorems in the body of the paper for most adequate assumptions.

 We prove that there exists an open interval $\De_G^*\spt [0,h]$ for which, among others, the following theorems hold.